jcreameriii/PAS-APM-Dashboard-Package-for-Splunk/README.md

 8. Copy the source code from the corresponding .XML file and override all of the existing dashboard code
 9. Click "Save" in the top right hand corner

+**How do I use these dashboards?**
+These dashboards are designed to provide meaningful application performance monitoring information for the CyberArk PAS solution.
+Dashboards are broken up into three sections, (1) Service Status, (2) Hardware Performance Monitors, and (3) Applicaiton Performance Metrics.
+Each of these dashboards and the data they contain are unique to the component of the CyberArk PAS solution they're designed to monitor.
+(1) Service Status: The service status panels will provide information on the key services related to that component, including a color indiciator to determine whether the service is up or down quickly and the current service status.
+(2) Hardware Performance Monitors: The hardware performance monitor panels show CPU Usage %, Memory Usage % and Disk Space Usage over a period of time and the current level.
+It too includes a color incidator to detmeine whether there is an immedaite issue that requires attention.
+(3) Application Performance Metrics: The application performance metrics will vary depending on the component being monitored, but may contain information such as average/max times/tasks, transcation information, session counts, error counts and other important information.
+For more information on each of these panels view the XML file source code or click the search icon to view the raw data within Splunk.

 **Vault Dashboard:**
 ![Vault Dashboard](/Screenshots/PAS-APM-Vault-Screenshot.PNG)